zinrai/kvm-ssh/README.md

 ## Features

-- List all running KVM virtual machines
+- List all running KVM virtual machines using information from dnsmasq status files
 - Easily connect to a specific KVM virtual machine via SSH
 - Forward multiple ports from a KVM virtual machine to the local machine
 - Sensible defaults for common options

 ## Notes

-- This tool requires `sudo` access to run `virsh` commands.
 - Ensure that the `ssh` command is available on your system.
 - The tool reads VM information from `/var/lib/libvirt/dnsmasq/<bridge_name>.status`.